 An industry is loosely defined as a group of companies producing more or less the same product using more or less the same processes and generating a profit.
-While not all ventures may be successful, collectively, the sector is generally profitable.
-By this measure, there are only a handful of industrial aquaculture sectors in Canada: salmon, trout, oysters, mussels and clams.
+While not all ventures are successful, collectively, the sector is generally profitable.
+By this measure, there are only a handful of industrial aquaculture sectors in Canada; salmon, trout, oysters, mussels and clams.
 On the other hand, there are many alternative species that are purported to have commercial potential.
 Successful commercialization of these alternative species for which the foundational research is complete requires a focused effort to overcome the last remaining challenges so that their production becomes commonplace.

-Current fiscal challenges warrant a rational process to advance the diversification of the industry on a regional basis.
-Therefore, targeting resources strategically on a select number of emerging species with the greatest potential for economic viability is a practical industry diversification strategy.
+Current fiscal challenges warrant a rational process to advance industry diversification on a regional basis.
+Therefore, targeting resources strategically toward a select number of emerging species with the greatest potential for economic viability is a practical strategy.
 The status of various species purported to be feasible for commercial aquaculture has been assessed, leading to a prioritized list of species for further development.
-The goal of NASAPI is to advance commercial aquaculture development for these targeted species within a five-year horizon.
+The target of NASAPI is to advance commercial aquaculture development for these targeted species within a five-year horizon.
 The initiative does not preclude ongoing research into other potential species that are not yet sufficiently advanced for commercial-scale development.
-Specific action plans for the prioritized west coast marine finfish species follow.
+Specific action plans for the prioritized West Coast shellfish species follow.